ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 **NOTE**: Leave **/[!UNIQUE]** on the end - this is replaced with a timestamped / unique directory for each run.
-This directory is cleaned up and deleted at the end of each run of InterProScan 5.
+This directory is cleaned up and deleted at the end of each run of InterProScan.

 Configuring the Pre-calculated Match Lookup Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^